-Exhibit 3a: Example of Potential Full Build Out.
+Exhibit 3a: Conceptual Development Illustration at Full Build-Out.

 Note: This plan is for illustrative purposes only, and is subject to change at time of SIP submittal.
 Not intended to indicate final drive locations, sidewalk locations, parking configuration or building configurations.